Kulnimskiy/Costing/project/README.md

 CHECK HOW TO ADD NEW MODELS TO AN EXISTING DB

+Search page:
+- need parsers for an item's page and a search page of the main competitors of stomart
+-

 to do:
 - create a button "request prices connection" next to a competitor